FabEdge/fabedge/docs/troubleshooting-guide.md

-## Verify the certificate
+## Verify the certificates

-FabEdge related certificates including CA, Connector, and Agent, are stored in Secret and maintained by Operator automatically.
-If a certificate-related error occurs, you can use the following method to manually verify.
+FabEdge related certificates including CA, Connector, and Agent, are stored in Secret and managed by Operator automatically.
+If some certificate-related error occur, you can use the following method to verify it.

 ```shell
 # Execute on the master node.